MikePacey/Lancaster-HEC/docs/envmods.rst

-The above command will configure your environment to use the current default version of the Intel Compiler Suite tools, which in the example output from ``module avail`` above would version 12.1.
+The above command will configure your environment to use the current default version of the Intel Compiler Suite tools, which in the example output from ``module avail`` above would version 20.0u4.
 To request a specific version of a package (e.g. version 11.1), use the full module name:

 .. code-block:: console

   module add intel/21.0u4

-To view the modules currently added to your environment, use the **module list** command:
+To view the modules currently added to your environment, use the ``module list`` command:

 .. code-block:: console